Oracle-Efficient Online Learning and Auction Design: Introduction

-Recent work of \citet{HK16} shows that oracle-efficient learning in adversarial environments is not achievable in general, while leaving as open the problem of identifying the properties under which oracle-efficient online learning may be possible~\cite{HK16Talk}.
-Specifically, we introduce a generic algorithm called \emph{Generalized Follow-the-Perturbed-Leader} (Generalized FTPL) and derive sufficient conditions under which this algorithm yields oracle-efficient online learning.
+Recent work of \citet{HK16} shows that oracle-efficient learning in adversarial environments is not achievable in general, while leaving open the problem of identifying the properties under which oracle-efficient online learning may be possible~\cite{HK16Talk}.
+We introduce a generic algorithm called \emph{Generalized Follow-the-Perturbed-Leader} (Generalized FTPL) and derive sufficient conditions under which this algorithm yields oracle-efficient online learning.
 Our results are enabled by providing a new way of adding \emph{regularization} so as to \emph{stabilize} optimization algorithms in general optimization settings.
 The latter could be of independent interest beyond online learning.
 Our approach unifies and extends previous approaches to oracle-efficient learning, including the Follow-the-Perturbed Leader (FTPL) approach introduced by \citet{KV05} for linear objective functions, and its generalizations to submodular objective functions~\cite{HK12}, adversarial contextual learning~\cite{Syrgkanis2016}, and learning in simultaneous second-price auctions~\cite{DS16}.
-Furthermore, our sufficient conditions draw a strong connection between the notion of a universal identification set of \citet{goldman1993exact} and oracle-efficient learnability.
+Furthermore, our sufficient conditions are related to the notion of a universal identification set of~\citet{goldman1993exact} and oracle-efficient online optimization techniques of~\citet{DS16}.